ThuverX/Stiff/README.md

 Stiff is aiming to be a material-like skin for Discord!

-<a style="color:red;font-size:3rem;">This version is not maintained.
+# This version is not maintained.
 And unstable.
-Please wait for a release version.</a>
+Please wait for a release version.
 Join the [Discord Server](https://discord.gg/8T2rWM6) for updates.